 These dump trucks allow the driver to lay material in windrows without leaving the cab or stopping the truck.

 The main disadvantage is the difficulty in backing double and triple units.

 A side dump truck also known as an SDT consists of a 3-axle tractor pulling a 2-axle semi-trailer.
 It has hydraulic rams that tilt the dump body onto its side, spilling the material to either the left or right side of the trailer.
 The key advantages of the side dump are that it allows rapid unloading and can carry more weight.

-Also, when dumping loose materials or cobble sized stone, the side dump can become stuck if the pile becomes wide enough to cover too much of the trailer’s wheels.
+Also, when dumping loose materials or cobble-sized stones, the side dump can become stuck if the pile becomes wide enough to cover too much of the trailer’s wheels.

 Trailers that dump at the appropriate angle, 50° for example, avoid the problem of the dumped load fouling the path of the trailer wheels by dumping their loads further to the side of the truck, in some cases leaving sufficient clearance to walk between the dumped load and the trailer.